thandhla/Financial-Budget-Monitor/README.md

 3. **Set Up Environment Variables**:
     Create a `.env` file in the root directory.
-    Add your Investec API credentials or the neccessary environment variables as shown in the `.env.example` file below:
+    Add your Investec API credentials or the necessary environment variables as shown in the `.env.example` file below:
     ```bash
     CLIENT_ID=<your-client-id>
     CLIENT_SECRET=<your-client-secret>